xcherpeng/xcherpeng/README.md

 - 👋 Hi, I’m Cher
-- 👀 I’m interested in creating things that can help improve peoples' lives and that I find neat
+- 👀 I’m interested in creating things that can help improve peoples' lives
 - 🌱 I’m always learning
 - 💞️ I’m looking to collaborate on Purple Lotus or any cool projects that might be of interest
 - 📫 I am best reached by email (xcher@student.ubc.ca) or by pigeon post